Using tags on Github Pages

 layout: tagpage

-I’ll leave it up to your imagination how you script a solution to create empty files for new tags.
+I’ll leave it up to your imagination how you script a solution to create empty files for newly-referenced tags.

 It doesn’t have to be an empty file, though.
 You can add front matter

-variables and additional content for the tag page as well.
-The body of
+and additional content for the tag page as well.
+The body of this file

 file.